microchi/GithubArtifactDownloader/README.md

-# Listen on http post to launch download the action artifact in your github Repository.
+# Listen on http post to launch a download from the action artifact in your github Repository.
 ---

 How To Use